rduplain/jeni-python/README.rst

 Annotations
 ===========

 Annotations are implemented as decorators for Python2.
+In Python 3, either decorators or function annotations can be used for injection.

 Core API